Nonparametric Variable Screening with Optimal Decision Stumps: Discussion and conclusion

 \section{Discussion and conclusion}

 In this paper, we developed a theoretically rigorous approach for variable selection based on decision trees.
 The underlying approach is simple, intuitive, and interpretable—we test whether a variable is relevant/irrelevant by fitting a decision stump to that variable and then determining how much it explains the variance of the response variable.
-Despite its simplicity, SDI performs favorably for nonparametric models.
-Due to the parsimony of the model, there is also no need to perform bandwidth selection or calibrate other tuning parameters (e.g., penalty or number of terms in the basis expansion).
+Despite its simplicity, SDI performs favorably relative to its less interpretable competitors.
+Furthermore, due to the parsimony of the model, there is also no need to perform variable bandwidth selection or calibrate the number terms in basis expansions.

 On the other hand, we have sacrificed generality for analytical tractability.
 That is, decision stumps are poor at capturing interaction effects and, therefore, an importance measure built from a multi-level decision tree (such as MDI) may be more appropriate for models with more than just main effects.
 However, the presence of multi-level splits adds an additional layer of complexity to the analysis that, at the moment, we do not know how to overcome.
 It is also unclear how to leverage these additional splits to strengthen the theory.
 While out of the scope of the present paper, we view this as an important problem for future investigation.
 It is our hope that the tools in this paper can be used by other scholars to address this important issue.